- Post History

 I'm done building my custom skill.
 What now?

-Once your prompt is complete, and you have completed testing, you can now look to publish and deploy it.
+Once your prompt is complete and you have completed testing, you can publish and deploy it.

-To publish it, click Publish in the top right of the screen.
-This will lock your prompt, meaning that no further adjustments can be made.
+First, finalize your prompt by clicking the lock button above the prompt editor. his will lock your prompt, meaning no further adjustments can be made.
 If you wish to refine it at a later date, you will have to create a copy of the prompt and work on a copy.

-Once published, click on the Skill Settings tab, then click on Deployment Settings in the left navigation bar.
+Once published, click on the Deployment and Skill Settings tab.
 This will give you the option to configure two things:

-1. Where in the Now Assist Admin console the skill should be found.
+- Where in the Now Assist Admin console should the skill be found

 To give an example of deployment options, we will walk through deploying to a UI Action.
 To do so, select the UI Action box, determine upon which record type the UI Action should be present on (typically this is whatever you selected as a skill input) and click Save.
 This will automatically generate a UI Action for you that, when triggered, will call the skill, and return the response in an information message.
-You can edit how the output is used from within the script in the UI Action directly.
+You can edit how the output is used directly in the script's UI Action.

-Can I call my custom skills from within a Flows or a Virtual Agent topic?
+Can I call my custom skills from within a Flow or a Virtual Agent topic?

 For those with at least the 3.0.0 version of the Now Assist Skill Kit plugin, you can deploy directly to a flow action or as a module within a Virtual Agent topic.

-You can find a demonstration of deploying a custom skill to a flow action in the below video:
+You can find a demonstration of deploying a custom skill to a flow action in the AI Academy session video.

 Can I call the custom skill from within a script?